 If you want to bask in the sun, go swimming, and simply relax at the beach, your best bet is to stay in the south of Tenerife.
 Los Cristianos is one of the most popular towns in the area, known for its many hotels, long sandy beaches, and a variety of local and international restaurants.

 Los Cristianos is also the place to go if you want to experience the island’s nightlife.
-Before becoming the popular tourist hub it is today, Los Cristianos was a quaint fishing village.
-Unlike other nearby places like Playa de las Americas, it has history, despite it being overlooked in favor of the big hotels, popular beaches, and lively bars.
+Before becoming a popular tourist hub, Los Cristianos was a quaint fishing village.
+Unlike other nearby places like Playa de las Americas, it has history, though this fact is overlooked in favor of the big hotels, popular beaches, and lively bars.

 9. Los Gigantes